-STEP 1 Replace a rear tire with the compact spare tire.

-Replace the flat front tire with the tire removed from the rear of the vehicle.

-STEP 3 Fit tire chains to the front tires.

-■ After completing the tire change (U.S.A. only)
+- STEP 1 Replace a rear tire with the compact spare tire. - Replace the flat front tire with the tire removed from the rear of the vehicle. - STEP 3 Fit tire chains to the front tires. - After completing the tire change (vehicles with tire pressure warning system)

-The tire pressure warning system must be reset. (\rightarrow P. 384)
+The tire pressure warning system must be reset. $(\rightarrow P. 352)$